cjnaz/cjnfuncs/README.md

 - `-1` if failed to delete the `lockfile`, or the `lockfile` does not exist A WARNING level message is also logged.

+---
+## snd_notif (subj="Notification message, msg="", to="NotifList", log=False) - Send a text message using info from the config file

+Intended for use of your mobile provider's email-to-text bridge email address, eg, 5405551212@vzwpix.com for Verizon, but any eamil address will work.

+The `to` string may be the name of a confg param (who's value is one or more email addresses, default "NotifList"), or a string with one or more email addresses.
+Using a config param name allows for customizing the `to` addresses without having to edit the code.

+The messages to send is passed in the `msg` parameter as a text string.

+### Parameters
+`subj` (default "Notification message")
+- Text message subject field

+`msg` (default "")
+- Text message body

+`to` (default "NotifList")
+- To whom to send the message. `to` may be either an explicit string list of email addresses (whitespace or comma separated) or a config param name (also listing one or more whitespace or comma separated email addresses).
+If the `to` parameter does not contain an '@' it is assumed to be a config param.

+`log` (default False)
+- If True, logs that the message was sent at the WARNING level.
+If False, logs at the DEBUG level.
+Useful for eliminating separate logging messages in the script code.
+The `subj` field is part of the log message.

+### cfg dictionary params
+`NotifList` (optional)
+- string list of email addresses (whitespace or comma separated) or the name of a config file keyword (also listing one or more whitespace or comma separated email addresses).
+Defining `NotifList` in the config is only required if any call to `snd_notif()` uses this default `to` parameter value.

+`DontNotif` (default False)
+- If True, notification messages are not sent.
+Useful for debug.
+All email and notification messages are also blocked if `DontEmail` is True.

+### Returns
+- NoneType
+- Raises SndEmailError on error

+### Behaviors and rules
+- `snd_notif` uses `snd_email` to send the message.
+See `snd_email` for related setup.

+---
+## snd_email (subj="", body="", filename="", htmlfile="", to="", log=False) - Send an email message using info from the config file

+The `to` string may be the name of a confg param (who's value is one or more email addresses), or a string with one or more email addresses.
+Using a cfg param name allows for customizing the `to` addresses without having to edit the code.

+What to send may be a `body` string, the text contents of `filename`, or the HTML-formatted contents of `htmlfile`, in this order of precendent.

+### Parameters
+`subj` (default "")
+- Email subject text

+`body` (default "")
+- A string message to be sent

+`filename` (default "")
+- A str or Path to the file to be sent, relative to the script install directory (probably not useful).
+Recommended to be an absolte path.

+`htmlfile` (default "")
+- A str or Path to an html formatted file to be sent, relative to the script install directory (probably not useful).
+Recommended to be an absolte path.

+`to`
+- To whom to send the message. 'to' may be either an explicit string list of email addresses (whitespace or comma separated) or a config param name (also listing one or more whitespace/comma separated email addresses).
+If the `to` parameter does not contain an '@' it is assumed to be a config param.
+Required (no default)

+`log` (default False)
+- If True, logs that the message was sent at the WARNING level.
+If False, logs at the DEBUG level.
+Useful for eliminating separate logging messages in the script code.
+The `subj` field is part of the log message.

+### cfg dictionary params
+`EmailFrom`
+- An email address, such as `me@myserver.com`

+`EmailServer`
+- The outgoing email server name, such as `mail.myserver.com`

+`EmailServerPort`
+- The outgoing email server port (one of `P25`, `P465`, `P587`, or `P587TLS`)

+`EmailUser`
+- User name for EmailServer login, if required by the server

+`EmailPass`
+- Password for EmailServer login, if required by the server

+`DontEmail` (default False)
+- If True, messages are not sent.
+Useful for debug.
+Also blocks `snd_notif()` messages.

+`EmailVerbose` (default False)
+- If True, detailed transactions with the SMTP server are sent to stdout.
+Useful for debug.

+### Returns
+- No retrun value
+- Raises SndEmailError on error

+### Behaviors and rules
+- One of `body`, `filename`, or `htmlfile` must be specified.
+Looked for in this order, and the first found is used.
+- EmailServerPort must be one of the following:
+  - P25:  SMTP to port 25 without any encryption
+  - P465: SMTP_SSL to port 465
+  - P587: SMTP to port 587 without any encryption
+  - P587TLS:  SMTP to port 587 and with TLS encryption
+- It is recommneded (not required) that the email server params be placed in a user-read-only file in the user's home directory, such as `~/creds_SMTP`, and imported by the main config file.
+Some email servers require that the `EmailFrom` address be of the same domain as the server, so it may be practical to bundle `EmailFrom` with the server specifics.
+  - `EmailFrom`, `EmailServer`, `EmailServerPort`, `EmailUser`, and `EmailPass`
+- `snd_email()` does not support multi-part MIME (an html send wont have a plain text part).

 # -------------------------------------------